 Theme 6: Children feel able to resist influencer marketing of HFSS products

 Many children displayed a reasonably comprehensive understanding of the persuasive intent of influencer marketing (Theme 3), consistent with previous qualitative research which explored children’s (9 and 12 years) perception of influencer marketing [36].
-This may indicate that earlier theories of advertising, such as the persuasion knowledge model [47] which asserts that children are less able than adults to activate persuasion knowledge and so resist the effects, are perhaps outdated.
+This may indicate that earlier theories of advertising, such as the persuasion knowledge model [47] which asserts that young children (12 years and under) are less able than adults to activate persuasion knowledge and so resist the effects, are perhaps outdated.
 However empirical research shows that advertising awareness alone has no protective effect on children’s appetitive response to digital marketing of HFSS foods [56–59] or more specifically influencer marketing of these foods [22,23].
-[51]Consistent with these findings, many children in the current study believed they were affected by exposure to the influencer marketing campaign for Nutella, and commonly referenced experiencing a physiological reaction H (boy, aged 11): “my mouth’s watering, I’m so hungry”.
+This is likely because children under the age of 12 are unlikely to apply advertising knowledge while being exposed to an advertisement, unless they are overtly made aware of the persuasive intent [51].
+Consistent with these findings, many children in the current study believed they were affected by exposure to the influencer marketing campaign for Nutella, and commonly referenced experiencing a physiological reaction H (boy, aged 11): “my mouth’s watering, I’m so hungry”.

 The food marketing defence model claims that in order for children to resist the effects of food marketing, four conditions must be satisfied: awareness of advertising, understanding of its persuasive intent, and the ability and the motivation to resist [52].
 Some children believed that they had the ability to resist the YouTuber’s promotion of Nutella and that exposure would affect others but not themselves; S (boy, aged 11): “I couldn’t really care less to be honest.
 It’s only Nutella.
 Some people will be like ‘oh my god, my favorite YouTuber said this, so I need to do it’.”
 Others, however, felt that strategies were required to deal with this marketing.
 For example, one child spoke of a coping strategy developed specifically to deal with the effect of watching YouTube videos that feature HFSS foods: